-Therefore, this is definitely not a good way to use rubber band.
+Therefore, this is definitely not a good way to use a rubber band.

-I’m not sure of your place but here we can get rubber bands easily.
-Not only are they tiny, it’s usually FREE (or already included in the price?), we tend to overlook and seldom pay attention to such small stuff.
+I’m not sure of your place, but here we can get rubber bands easily.
+Not only are they tiny, but it’s also usually FREE (or already included in the price?), we tend to overlook and seldom pay attention to such a small item.
 It’s either we ignore them completely or let them sit in one corner till everything becomes even stickier or broken.

 We also use some to “close” the remote control to prevent batteries from falling out.

-Anyhow, the main topic for today’s washi tape project is decorative rubber bands quick tutorial – combining both pretty masking tape and rubber band.
-You may use it as a temporary hair tie or as bracelet or beautify something ordinary such as bottle.
+Anyhow, the main topic for today’s washi tape project is decorative rubber bands quick tutorial – combining both pretty masking tapes and rubber bands.

 So, let’s get started… decorative rubber bands quick tutorial:

-Use the non-sticky part of the washi tape and wrap around the box (i.e. the sticky part is facing you).
+Use the non-sticky part of the washi tape and wrap it around the box (i.e. the sticky part is facing you).
 Don’t wrap too tight because you’ll need to remove it later.
-Insert the washi tape closest to the edge of the box for easy removal.
+Insert the washi tape closer to the edge of the box for easy removal later.

-Add rubber band on top of the sticky part of the washi tape as shown in the picture above.
+Add a rubber band on top of the sticky part of the washi tape, as shown in the picture above.